 After Schorr turned 65 and went on Medicare, he learned that Jakafi would now cost him $10,253 annually.
 In January 2020, Schorr switched to another oral targeted drug, Inrebic (fedratinib), and the cost climbed higher.
 This year, he expects he will pay $13,080 for the drug out of his own pocket.

 “Going to Medicare for me, related to my oral drug cost, was painful, and it’s gotten more painful,” says Schorr, who lives in Carlsbad, California, and is a journalist and co-founder of the cancer patient education and advocacy organization Patient Power.

 For most Americans older than 65 and some younger people with disabilities who qualify, Medicare is a vital government program.
-Older adults with cancer are less likely to report medical financial hardship overall than young adults with the disease, some
+Older adults with cancer are less likely to report medical financial hardship overall than young adults with the disease, some research shows.

 Still, people with cancer who are covered by Medicare can run into financial trouble, says health policy researcher Juliette Cubanski, who is deputy director of the Program on Medicare Policy at the Kaiser Family Foundation in San Francisco.
 “Medicare is great, but there are gaps,” she says.